Liaoqitian/Rosenblatt/CSS/contents/Flexbox.md

 ## align-items

-Previously, you learned how to justify the content of a flex container from left to right across the page.
+Previously, we learned how to justify the content of a flex container from left to right across the page.
 It is also possible to align flex items vertically within the container.
 The `align-items` property makes it possible to space flex items vertically.

 ```css
 .container {